Drawing the Line

 I used to love when the show got to that scene.
 “Put one foot of the other and soon you’ll be walkin’ ‘cross the floor”.
 It’s so catchy!
 Just the words bring back many happy memories throughout my childhood.
 But the reality is, although I’m sure unintentional, themes like this are much more sinister than what first meets the eye.
 Instead of emphasizing dependence on God for strength, wisdom, and provision as God intended for us, the show (and many like it) teaches us to rely only on ourselves and our own abilities.
 What it is teaching plays right into the sin of self-reliant pride.
 It teaches us that all you need is you.

 So I bid my farewell to those TV shows and movies with messages that lead me away from the Creator.
-I may not be able to name each of them right now, but as I use better discernment while watching them this week (and beyond), I will cut those with evil self-reliant messages out of my life once and for all.
+I may not be able to name each of them right now, but as I use better discernment while watching them this week (and beyond), I will be cutting those with evil self-reliant messages out of my life once and for all.

 Leave a comment